Generalized Sobol sensitivity indices for dependent variables: numerical methods: Application

-Condition (\ref{c2}) does not allow to use the normal distribution, but rather the mixture Gaussian one~\cite{chastaing}.
-However, the Gaussian distribution allows for computing a HOFD decomposition, as done in~\cite{li2}.
+The normal distribution does not satisfy Condition (\ref{c2}).
+However, the Gaussian density makes it possible to compute a HOFD decomposition, as done in~\cite{li2}.
 Moreover, if the research of solutions is restricted to the polynomial spaces, the uniqueness of the HOFD components given in~\cite{li2} is ensured, whatever the type of distribution.
-Thus, the analytical form of the generalized Sobol indices can be deduced in this case.

-We take $a_0=c_1=d_0=1$, $a_1=b_0=c_2=d_1=d_2=2$ and $b_1=c_0=d_3=3$.
-The variations are fixed at $\sigma_1=\sigma_2=0.2$, $\sigma_3=0.18$ and $\gamma=0.6$.
-To show the interest of the greedy and Lasso application, we proceed to $n=200$ model evaluations repeated $50$ times.
-For each component, we choose a Hermite basis of degree $10$.
-Thus, the number of parameters $m=330> n=200$.
-In view of analytical results given in ~\cite{li2}, it is clear that only $8$ among $330$ basis functions are necessary to restitute entirely the model.
-Table \ref{tablegen2} helps for comparing the POM with the GHOGS/LHOGS procedures on the sensitivity indices estimation and their standard deviation (indicated into brackets).
-Table \ref{tablegen2} also provides the number of nonzero estimated coefficients for the \emph{FoBa} and the modified LARS algorithm.
-The estimated components $\hat\eta_1$, $\hat\eta_2$ and $\hat\eta_3$ are represented in Figure \ref{fig1}.
+Thus, the analytical form of the ANOVA components and the generalized Sobol indices can be derived in this case. \\ To mimic the work done in~\cite{li2}, we take $a_0=c_1=d_0=1$, $a_1=b_0=c_2=d_1=d_2=2$ and $b_1=c_0=d_3=3$.
+The variations are set equal to $\sigma_1=\sigma_2=0.2$, $\sigma_3=0.18$ and $\gamma=0.6$.
+For each component, we choose a Hermite basis of degree $10$ to apply the HOGS Procedure and the MUC strategy.
+Thus, the number of parameters to be estimated is equal to $m=330$.
+Further, we consider $n=300$ model evaluations to estimate the parameters by the (L/FoBa)HOGS method.
+We repeat the test over $50$ repetitions.
+We compare it to the MUC and the POM strategies in Table \ref{tablegen2} on the estimated sensitivity indices.
+Table \ref{tablegen3} shows the number of non-zero estimated coefficients for the FoBaHOGS and the LHOGS.
+The averaged elapsed time and the $\mathrm{mse}(\eta)$ computed for each method are also reported in Table \ref{tablegen3}.

-The advantage of the GHOGS and of LHOGS methods is to be able to estimate all interaction indices, whereas the POM only estimates interaction indices involved in dependent pairs~\cite{chastaing}.
-Even if many of the nonzero coefficients in LARS are close to zero, this method tends to estimate a large number of nonzero parameters in comparison with the GHOGS procedure.
-Through this example, the greedy restitutes properly the information with a relevant selection of coefficients.